-As Norway has been free of brucellosis since 1950 there are no antibodies against Brucella abortus in the cattle population.
-Thus the blood sampling is limited to one sample taken two to three weeks after the abortion.
-The blood sample is tested for antibodies against Brucella abortus in an indirect ELISA (Svanova®).
-The initial screening is performed using a single well per sample, and doubtful or positive reactions are retested in duplicates.
+Blood sampling is limited to one sample taken within two weeks after the abortion.
+The blood sample is tested in duplicates for antibodies against Brucella abortus in an indirect ELISA (Svanova®).
+If the result is doubtful or positive, the sample is retested in duplicates using the same ELISA.
 If the result is negative when retested, the sample is concluded to be negative for antibodies against Brucella abortus.
-If the result still is doubtful or positive, the sample is tested with a competitive ELISA (C-ELISA, Svanova®).
-In order to confirm negative results, new blood sample from the suspected animals is required.
-Positive samples in this test are subjected to a complement fixation test (CF).
-If the CF test is also positive, the result is reported and there will be a need for immediate follow up with post-mortem and bacteriological investigations.
+If the result is doubtful or positive, new blood sample from the suspected animals is taken and tested as described above.
+Doubtful or positive samples in ELISA tests are subjected to a complement fixation test (CF).
+If the CF test is negative the sample is concluded to be negative for antibodies against Brucella abortus.
+If the CF test is also positive, the result is reported and new blood sample from the suspected animals is required and tested.
+In addition there will be a need for immediate follow up with post-mortem and bacteriological investigations.